 - when someone says “feminism is no longer necessary”.

-Examples of some of the questions we’ll be discussing:
+The following are some of the questions we’ll be discussing: